getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 The scenario we'll examine is two controller objects, one for handling the login form of a web page, and another for actually handling the authentication (communication) with the server.

 We'll need a utility helper for making the Ajax communication to the server.
 We'll use jQuery (though any framework would do fine), since it handles not only the Ajax for us, but it returns a promise-like answer so that we can listen for the response in our calling code with `.then(..)`.

+**Note:** We don't cover Promises here, but we will cover them in a future title of the *"You Don't Know JS"* series.

 Following the typical class design pattern, we'll break up the task into base functionality in a class called `Controller`, and then we'll derive two child classes, `LoginController` and `AuthController`, which both inherit from `Controller` and specialize some of those base behaviors.